Aliases for SST Gene

 GeneCards Summary for SST Gene

 SST (Somatostatin) is a Protein Coding gene.
-Diseases associated with SST include portal hypertension and non-functioning pituitary adenoma.
+Diseases associated with SST include duodenal ulcer and portal hypertension.
 Among its related pathways are Signaling by GPCR and SIDS Susceptibility Pathways.
 GO annotations related to this gene include hormone activity.

 UniProtKB/Swiss-Prot Summary for SST Gene